oop-it-kmitl-61/jStock/README.md

 *For the first time you need to create new stock.*
 ![create stock](https://user-images.githubusercontent.com/32861458/50142150-eedc0200-02db-11e9-8b8f-9110c3ffed73.png)

-*Welcome page will append when stock created successful.*
+*Welcome page will show up when stock created successful.*
 ![welcome](https://user-images.githubusercontent.com/32861458/50142236-2fd41680-02dc-11e9-946e-0f9af6bb1fd4.png)

-*For the next time the program will direct to sale page.*
+*For the next time of use, the program will direct to sale page.*
 ![sale1](https://user-images.githubusercontent.com/32861458/50140973-e635fc80-02d8-11e9-97ac-c7c2988902e2.png)

 *Now stock is empty, so you need to add product to stock by click at "Edit Stock" button, but this function is only for store owners or managers who have a password.*